RyanDCampbell/RyanDCampbell/README.md

 ## About Me

 Hey there!
-I'm Ryan Campbell, I am a 3rd year Computer Science student at the University of Manitoba who is passionate about technology.
+I'm Ryan Campbell, I am a 4th year Computer Science Honours student at the University of Manitoba who is passionate about technology.

 This GitHub has a few of the projects I have worked on over the years to help me get a better understanding of different topics in Computer Science, such as Object Oriented Programming, Databases, Operating Systems along with some technical writing.